jason-c-daniels/jason-c-daniels.net/github/_posts/2020-10-22-ttrpg-tools.md

 ## Fate Core Tools
 ### Fate Condensed Character Sheet
-This is a web-app implementation of the stock Fate Condensed that comes with the Fate Condensed PDF.
+This is a web-app implementation of the stock character sheet that comes with the Fate Condensed PDF.
 (Also available as a separate download).

 You can find the source code at: